 BathIRON will offer an exciting opportunity to witness Master smiths at work as they forge a brand new balustrade for the Parade Gardens bandstand.
-The new balustrade – based on the score of Hammer and Anvil, an original composition by Bath Spa graduate Jake Garrett– will be brought to life as the central feature of BathIRON.
+The new balustrade – based on the score of Hammer and Anvil, an original composition by a Bath Spa graduate – will be brought to life as the central feature of BathIRON.
 There will also be the chance to have a go at forging yourself, as well as demonstrations, exhibitions, storytelling, craft stalls, street food and live music from the Bath Folk Festival Team.
 And if you can’t come to the gardens then hopefully you will find us at one of the pop-up forging venues around the city, bringing the live demonstration of ancient skills to all corners of Bath.

 We need your help to make this fantastic event happen and there are plenty of ways that you can show your support, from buying a beautiful, hand-forged treble clef (see below) to sponsoring a marquee or a single event.
 So if you believe that traditional skills are important and value the crafts that built our country and your community, or if you just think this event sounds like a great idea, now is your chance to be one of the sparks that lights the fire and make BathIRON happen.

 One of these beautiful hand-forged treble clefs could be yours (we’ll let it cool down before putting it in the post).
-Available to buy from October, they would make the perfect ‘one-off’ Christmas gift for a music lover.
+They would make the perfect ‘one-off’ Christmas gift for a musician or music-lover.
 Your treble clef will be accompanied by a card telling the BathIRON story so that the recipient knows they are supporting an exciting, grass-roots event celebrating traditional craft skills.

 Visit the NHIG shop here.